Education Loan

 A guarantor is a person who owns the property that is being pledged to take an education loan.
 Usually the primary co-applicant, mostly parents owning the collateral, are considered as a guarantor, but if the co-applicant is not pledging any property as collateral then the candidate's immediate family.
 For e.g., uncle, aunt, friends of the candidate can be the guarantor for a collateralized education loan in India.

-• What is the current interest rate on education loans?
+• What is the current education loan interest rate?

 • Can a student get an education loan without parents?